 A BRIEF OVERVIEW OF CAPITAL GAINS – APPLIED WHEN THE HOMEOWNER IS ALIVE

-Capital gains taxes are taxes upon the “gain” from a sale of a property.
+Capital gains taxes are paid on the “gain” from a sale of a property.
 For a personal residence each homeowner has a $250,000 exemption.
 Married couples have $500,000.

 For most folks the capital gains rate is 15%.